 Our Grant and Sponsorship Programs: Supporting Community Efforts

-In Illinois, grants are awarded through two separate funding streams: Community Partners Grant and Healthy Kids Healthy Families Grant.
-Organizations with 501(c)3 status may apply through either (but not both) funding streams.
-Funding is competitive, so organizations should assess alignment with each streams’ funding priorities.
-Proposals that demonstrate the following are prioritized:
+In Illinois, grants are awarded to direct service health and human service organizations with 501(c)3 status.
+Funding is dispersed through two separate funding streams: Community Partners Grant and Healthy Kids Healthy Families Grant.
+Grants in these areas are for 1 year only.
+Organizations may apply through either funding stream (but not both).
+Funding is competitive; therefore, organizations should assess alignment with each streams' funding priorities.

 - Physical activity

 - Disease prevention and management